Small House Policy: History

 The Small House Policy is a legacy of the British colonial government.
-In order to cater for the needs of an increasing demand for housing and to prevent another 1967 Riots, the outbreak of which was partly due to people's discontent towards the indifferent attitude of the colonial government toward public welfare, threatening the colonial rule, the colonial government was keen on improving the living conditions of Hong Kong dwellers in the 1970s.
+In order to cater for the needs of an increasing demand for housing and to prevent recurrence of anything similar to the 1967 Hong Kong riots, the outbreak of which was partly due to people's discontent towards the indifferent attitude of the colonial government toward public welfare, threatening the colonial rule, the colonial government was keen on improving the living conditions of Hong Kong dwellers in the 1970s.
 One of their plans was to develop new towns (新市鎮) in the New Territories, which were later known as Tsuen Wan New Town, Sha Tin New Town, Tuen Mun New Town and so forth.
 As this would require a large-scale confiscation of land and demolition of housing, David Akers-Jones, the ex-Secretary for the New Territories, implemented the Small House Policy in exchange for the New Territories indigenous groups' support for the new town development.
 Meanwhile, the government also added some constraints in this policy by launching Restriction on Alienation which required indigenous villagers to pay a premium if they wish to transfer their rights of ownership to non-indigenous villagers within a five-year period.

-In 2012, Carrie Lam, now chief executive, called for an end to the Small House Policy.
+In 2012, Carrie Lam called for an end to the Small House Policy.
 In 2015, a developer and 11 villagers in Sha Tin were sentenced to jail for up to three years over the illegal sale of their small houses.

 In December 2018, Martin Lee represented Kwok Cheuk-kin and Hendrick Lui Chi-hang in an attempt to repeal the policy.
 Lee argued that the policy discriminates based on gender and descent, and that the policy was implemented by the British in 1898, and could not have been part of "indigenous" rights that villagers claim to have.

 In April 2019, the Court of First Instance ruled that two out of three methods for obtaining a small house grant (private treaty grants and exchanges) would become banned.
 The third method, the free building license, would continue to be legal.
 The Heung Yee Kuk organization advocates for the Small House Policy, and threatened to ask Beijing for help if an appeal to the April 2019 ruling was not granted.
 In addition, it spent HKD $30M on the first round of judicial review.